bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the third code cell of the IPython notebook.

 I used python code to calculate summary statistics of the traffic signs data set:

 * The size of training set is  34799
 * The size of test set is  12630
+* The size of valid set is 4410
 * The shape of a traffic sign image is  (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distribution.